SRP Mobile Logo

 About the project

 SGS is operated by Tucson Electric Power (TEP), which owns units 1 and 2.
 TEP announced plans to convert units 1 and 2 to natural gas earlier this year and submitted an application to amend the CEC for these units in December 2025.
 On March 4, 2026, the Arizona Corporation Commission approved TEPs request to amend their existing CEC to allow their units to run on natural gas instead of coal as its fuel supply.
-Similarly, SRP plans to submit a request in May 2026 to amend our existing CEC to allow for the conversion of Unit 4.
+Similarly, SRP submitted a request in May 2026 to amend our existing CEC to allow for the conversion of Unit 4 which was also approved by the ACC.
 Tri-State Generation and Transmission Association owns SGS Unit 3 and has not announced plans for the unit at this time.
 Each of these companies holds an individual Certificate of Environmental Compatibility for their respective units.

 Why is the project needed?